2.0 (soundtrack)

 2.0 is the soundtrack album and score for the 2018 Indian Tamil science fiction action film of the same name.
 A. R. Rahman composed the feature film soundtrack and background score.
 The lyrics for the songs has been penned by Madhan Karky, Na.
 Muthukumar in Tamil.

-Rahman was chosen to compose the songs, during the post-production works of the film in December 2015.
+Rahman was chosen to compose the songs, during the pre-production works of the film in December 2015.
 The recording process for the songs and original score, took place for nearly four years.
 The soundtrack album was launched at a promotional event held on 27 October 2017, at Burj Al Arab, Dubai, where the film's cast and crew and other celebrities attended the event.
 Two songs from the movie was released in Tamil, and also the dubbed versions in Telugu and Hindi, on the same day and A bonus track was released on 6 November 2018, in Tamil as well as the dubbed versions in Telugu and Hindi.
 The album received generally positive reviews from critics.